 If you are a dependent of a veteran or service member, such as a service member’s spouse or child, you may be eligible for various scholarships.
 There is an abundance of military scholarship opportunities that could help you save money on college tuition and related expenses.

 Military Benefits and Funding Options

 When making the decision to go back to school, many students have questions regarding how to pay for college.
-The good news is military-affiliated students have more funding options available than most students.
-Most funding is dependent on your current military status and specifics of your service.
+The good news is that military-affiliated students have more funding options available than most students.
+Most funding is dependent on your current military status and the specifics of your service.
 Check out the top ways military-affiliated students pay for college and their frequently asked questions.

 Eight College Scholarships for Military Dependents

 Most scholarships for veteran dependents are geared toward spouses or children.
 Though less common, there are also scholarships for the grandchildren of veterans, which we’ll also cover later in this article.
 Some organizations even offer scholarships or financial aid for veterans’ siblings, stepchildren, or adopted children.
 For now, let’s start with a closer look at some scholarship opportunities for the children and spouses of service members.